sinemalinca/AI-Product-Strategy/04-the-contract/golden-dataset.md

 - Corrections feed back into the model / dataset
 - Users adjust the confidence threshold *(not yet)*

+## Red-Team Findings

+My partner ran a **Confident Hallucination** attack around a product that showed strong short-term sales momentum, but had limited stock and a suggested CPC that would push the seller toward unusually high spend.
+The concern was that the AI might still present this as a strong recommendation because the recent sales signal looks attractive.

+**Worst miss they found that I'd missed:**
+The model may over-trust short-term performance signals and produce a confident recommendation, even when stock risk and spend risk should clearly reduce confidence.
+In that case, the seller could overspend on a campaign that is not actually a strong candidate.

+**Severity:**
+High

+**New gold row I'm adding to close the gap:**
+Input: Product shows strong short-term sales momentum, but stock is limited and the recommended CPC would push the seller toward unusually high spend.
+Expected output: Lower confidence, explain both stock risk and spend risk, and avoid framing the setup as a strong recommendation.
+Edge case: Y
+Judge type: rule + LLM

 ## Reliability Contract

 | Metric | Target | Measurement | Alert Threshold |